jm-h98/moravian_star_lamp_shades/README.md

 You can test the designs for yourself in the browser: https://gestalte-deinen-lampenschirm.de.
 If you want to create the stl corresponding to your online design, you can export the parameters and save them to a file, then import them into either the Processing or Python generator.
-Alternatively, you can design the lamp shades in the Processing or python GUI and directly export the STLs.
+Alternatively, you can design the lamp shades in the Processing GUI and directly export the STLs.

 There are currently 13 different designs that can be further modified: